-In an instant, the Apollo 13 spacecraft pivoted from a moon-bound landing unit to a crippled vessel.
-While the spaceflight stands today as a demonstration of NASA innovation saving lives on the fly, Apollo 13 vividly illustrated the dangers of people working in space.
+Apollo 13 was supposed to be NASA's third moon-landing mission.
+Instead, in an instant, the spacecraft pivoted from a moon-bound landing unit to a crippled vessel.
+The spaceflight stands today as a demonstration of NASA innovation saving lives on the fly, and vividly illustrates the dangers of working in space as well.

 The Apollo 13 astronauts

-First-time flyer Jack Swigert, 38, was initially the backup command module pilot.
-He joined the crew officially just 48 hours before the launch on April 11, 1970, after prime crew member Ken Mattingly was unwittingly exposed to the German measles.
+First-time flyer Jack Swigert, 38, had been an astronaut since 1966, and had previously been part of the support crew for Apollo 7.
+He was initially Apollo 13's backup command module pilot but joined the crew just 48 hours before the launch after prime crew member Ken Mattingly was unwittingly exposed to the German measles.
 Since Mattingly had no immunity, NASA doctors yanked him from the mission over commander Jim Lovell's protests.

 The entire crew had test flight experience before they became astronauts, meaning they were used to dealing with in-flight problems.
 That experience would come in handy on Apollo 13.

 'Houston, we've had a problem'